Counterpoint (Star Trek: Voyager)

-"Counterpoint" is the 104th and tenth episode of the fifth season of Star Trek: Voyager.
-In this space science fiction television show, a spacecraft, the Federation's USS Voyager is stranded on the wrong side of the galaxy as Earth it must slowly makes its way home.
+"Counterpoint" is the 104th episode of Star Trek: Voyager, the tenth episode of the fifth season.
+In this space science fiction television show, a spacecraft, the Federation's USS Voyager is stranded on the wrong side of the galaxy as it must slowly makes its way home to Earth.
 In this episode, Voyager and its crew encounter the Devore aliens, posing particularly difficult choices for the ship's captain, Starfleet Captain Kathryn Janeway.

 It was aired on the United Paramount Network (UPN) on December 16, 1998.

 It was written by Michael Taylor and directed by Les Landau.

+The events of this episode are later referred to in the Star Trek: Prodigy season 1 episode "Supernova, Part 1" where one of the crew of the USS Dauntless reveals that she was one of the Brenari refugees that Voyager had rescued.
+Returning Janeway's act of kindness, the Brenari releases Janeway from the brig and trusts her word about the threat that the ship is facing while Janeway recalls the event despite several years having passed and is pleased to meet the young woman once again.

 Plot

 Voyager is travelling through Devore space, where telepathy is illegal.
 The crew had encountered a small group of telepaths, and has offered them transport to a wormhole that will allow them to escape the sector.
 As Voyager continues, they are continually stopped by Devore ships, led by inspector Kashyk, demanding to inspect the ship for telepaths.
-Kashyk, who is fascinated by human culture, takes a very forward approach, taking control of the ship and playing Mahler's first symphony to relax the crew, appearing to be aware of the refugees.
+Kashyk, who is fascinated by human culture, takes a very forward approach, taking control of the ship and playing Mahler's first symphony to 'relax the crew'.
 To hide the refugees, along with their three telepathic crew members, the crew stores their patterns in a transport buffer during the period of inspection, but this is found to ultimately have cumulative deleterious effects on the refugees.
-It is decided the method should be avoided if at all possible.